AlvinBLin/reservoir-computing/README.md

 $$\mathbf{x}_t = \mathbf{Ax}_{t-1}+\mathbf{C}\mathbf{u}_t$$

 the non-linear form (Platt [2]) is supported by Genericity Theorems (Hart et al. [6]).
-These establish that for a reservoir with the Echo State Property, the synchronization map is a diffeomorphism if:
+These establish that for a reservoir with the Echo State Property, the synchronisation map is a diffeomorphism if:

 - Dimension: $N$ is sufficiently large (e.g., $N=20$ for Lorenz).